MrAhile/K8s-CKA/3-Scheduling/taint.md

 ```
 k get nodes master -o jsonpath={.spec.taints}
-[{"effect":"NoSchedule","key":"node-role.kubernetes.io/master"}]
+[{"effect":"NoSchedule","key":"node-role.kubernetes.io/master"}, {"effect":"NoSchedule","key":"node-role.kubernetes.io/control-plane"}]
 ```

-The NoSchedule taint prevent Pods which do not tolerate the taint to be scheduled on that node
+The NoSchedule taints prevent Pods which do not tolerate the taints to be scheduled on that node

 2. Create the specification of a Deployment named *nginx* with 6 replicas of Pods based on the nginx:1.20 image, then create the Deployment.